 STEP 5: Once you select a new font, a confirmation window will pop up, asking you to confirm that you want to change the font.
 Tap Yes to change the font.

 The selected font will be applied to your device and from now on, not only your device screen interface but also apps and websites (without overriding custom fonts) will be displayed with that font.

 This concludes our tutorial about changing font style on Android, now it is time to find some stylish fonts and improve how your phone's screen looks.

 Although the combination of default Android fonts and manufacturer fonts may offer you a nice selection of fonts that you can choose from, there are also many apps that you can download and install to change your font using a wide variety of custom font styles.

 More Android Tips

-What Fonts are Installed on Android by Default How to Mute Camera Shutter Sound on Android Phones How to Add a Google Play Store Account to Android How to Log Off From Google Play Store on Android How to Remove a Google Play Store Account From Android How to Uninstall Apps on Android 3 Great Free Photo Editor Apps For Android How to Record a Video with Your Android Phone How to Change the Language of Your Android Phone How to Take a Photo with Your Android PhoneAndroid Tips
+What Fonts are Installed on Android by Default How to Mute Camera Shutter Sound on Android Phones How to Add a Google Play Store Account to Android How to Remove a Google Play Store Account From Android How to Uninstall Apps on Android How to Log Off From Google Play Store on Android 3 Great Free Photo Editor Apps For Android How to Record a Video with Your Android Phone How to Change the Language of Your Android Phone How to Take a Photo with Your Android PhoneAndroid Tips